wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 <a name="Snapshots"></a>

-### Data Snapshots
+## Data Snapshots

-BTW, the above data are captured in complete point-in-time snapshots (gzipped tar file) of Consul's committed state.
+Data in a Consul agent is captured in complete point-in-time snapshots (gzipped tar file) of Consul's committed state.
 Other data also in the Snapshot include:

    * Sessions
    * <a href="#PreparedQueries">Prepared queries</a>